shabin5785/docker-learnings/Readme_2.md

 - every image starts with a blank layer called "scratch".
 Images can have multiple layers. so layers are jsut metadata change, with no files uploaded. every layers has a unique SHA to identify it uniquely.

 - Images are pulled in layers.
 So when we pull a image that uses the same layer as an existing image, docker uses the image layer from cache. ( provided it has same SHA as required).
 So now we have two images sharing same layer ( they will be readonly based on union file system concept)

+- so if we change the file in base layer, docker will copy that file to the top most container level.
+This is known as copy of write and whiel accessing the top most file is returned.